duraki/notes/content/posts/macos-notes.md

 ![](https://i.imgur.com/37gACWs.png)

-**Quickly open selected item in Finder New Window**
+**Quickly open selected item in Finder's New Window**

-This works both for opening either new Finder.app window or opening a new tab in the Finder.app for selected folder or document item currently selected in the Finder.
+This works both for opening either new Finder.app window or opening a new tab in the Finder.app for selected folder or document item, as selected in the Finder app.

-To do so, first open Automator.app and set the Automator Script to `Open New Tab for selected Item ...`.
+To do so, first open Automator.app and use the `Cmd+N` to create new Quick Action using the workflow name `Open New Tab for selected Item ...`.

 {{< notice >}}
 Tips and Tricks
 {{</ notice >}}
-{{< callout emoji="💡" text="The Automator.app workflows will be stored in the following macOS directory: `/Users/$USER/Library/Services/[filename].workflow`." >}}
+{{< callout emoji="💡" text="The Automator.app workflows will be stored in the following macOS directory: /Users/$USER/Library/Services/[filename].workflow" >}}

 Using Terminal, you can open the workflow script directory with the command: